gjbex/Fortran-MOOC/docs/command_line_and_environment.md

 The subroutine `get_command_argument` takes two arguments, the first is the number of the command line argument you want to retrieve, so it should be between 1 and the number of command line arguments as returned by `command_argument_count`.
-The second argument is a character variable that to which the subroutine will assign the value passed on the command line.
+The second argument is a character variable to which the subroutine will assign the value passed on the command line.

 ~~~~fortran